kasperisager/php-dockerized/README.md

 $ vagrant up

 # Boot up the Docker containers
-$ fig up
+$ sudo docker-compose up
 ```

-> If you're using the CoreOS box, make sure to set your `DOCKER_HOST` so Fig knows where to boot up the Docker containers.
+> If you're using the CoreOS box, make sure to set your `DOCKER_HOST` so Docker Compose knows where to boot up the Docker containers.

-Once everything is up and running, you can access Shipyard at `http://<ip>:8080`.
+Once everything is up and running, you can access Shipyard at `http://<IP>:8080`.
+When Docker starts, it creates a virtual interface named *docker0* on the host machine.
+The referenced IP will be the address of that interface.
+It can be obtained by running the command `ip addr show dev docker0`.

 The default user credentials are `admin:shipyard`.
-Once logged in, you will need to add an engine with an address of `http://<ip>:2375` to see the local containers.
+Once logged in, you will need to [add an engine](http://shipyard-project.com/docs/engines/) with an address of `http://<IP>:2375` to see the local containers.

 The IP is in both cases either `127.0.0.1` or your Vagrant IP (`192.168.33.10` by default).